veltzer/openbook/misc/vim/README.txt

-To enable .ly support for the gpp files just add the filetype.vim file into the ~/.vim folder.
+To enable .ly support for the .gpp and .ly files just add the filetype.vim file into the ~/.vim folder.